Sunk cost fallacy: Definition, examples, how to avoid

 Set goals before you invest

 Before you invest resources in a new project, identify the specific success metrics you want to achieve.
-Setting measurable goals up front gives you a clear target to aim for and a way to measure success.
-That means if your project isn’t meeting its goals, you have a data-backed reason to adjust your approach—or simply move on.
+Setting measurable goals up front gives you a clear target and a way to measure success.
+If your project isn't meeting its goals, you have a data-backed reason to adjust your approach or move on.

-There are a couple different frameworks you can use to set effective goals, including Objectives and Key Results (OKRs) and SMART goals.
-Each method focuses on the same thing—setting goals that are specific and measurable, so you have a concrete way to gauge your project’s success.
+There are a couple of different ways to set effective goals, including Objectives and Key Results (OKRs) and SMART goals.
+Both methods focus on setting specific, measurable targets so you have a concrete way to gauge success.

 Track key performance indicators (KPIs)

 A key performance indicator is a quantitative metric you can use to track how a project, team, or organization is performing relative to your goals.
-Setting KPIs before you begin a project gives you a concrete way to measure success, so you have data in hand when you’re faced with a decision to end or continue your project.
-That means you can base your decision on the project’s current performance—not how much you’ve invested in the past.
-For example, you could track customer churn, customer satisfaction, and the total number of paying customers to gauge how a new product is performing.
+Setting KPIs before you begin gives you data in hand when you're faced with a decision to end or continue your project.

 Read: Data-driven decision making: A beginner's guide